tamarailenacosta/EasyApp/README.md

 # EasyApp
-Testing Circle CI and Debricked
+Testing Circle CI and Debricked and webhook

 ## to start run npm run start